 Are you interested in using your legal skills to help address interpersonal violence, income inequality, social justice, and ensure low-income families maintain stability and are able to remain in San Francisco?
 Join BayLegal’s dynamic Domestic Violence Prevention Family Law Practice!

 Bay Area Legal Aid (BayLegal) ensures fairness in the civil justice system for the most vulnerable members of our community.
-Practicing in seven Bay Area counties, from Silicon Valley to Napa Valley, we help clients protect their livelihoods, their health, and their families.
+From Silicon Valley to Napa Valley, we help clients protect their livelihoods, their health, and their families.
 Our clients include the working poor, families with children, foster youth, seniors, immigrants, veterans, and persons with disabilities.
 Through our regional county offices, our mobile advocacy clinics, and our nationally-recognized Legal Advice Line, BayLegal prevents domestic violence and sexual assault, increases economic stability, protects consumers, expands access to healthcare, and prevents homelessness.
-For our clients, BayLegal makes the difference between staying in poverty and thriving in a brighter future.
+For our clients, BayLegal makes the difference between staying in poverty and thriving toward a brighter future.

 We seek an energetic, culturally sensitive attorney with a strong commitment to public interest and social justice advocacy.
-This position involves legal representation of low-income victims of domestic violence in an array of family court proceedings, including dissolution of marriage, custody and support, UPAs and restraining orders.
+This 6-month position involves legal representation of low-income victims of domestic violence in an array of family court proceedings, including dissolution of marriage, custody and support, UPAs and restraining orders.
 The position also requires conducting community education presentations and working in collaboration with the court and domestic violence organizations to address policy and impact issues affecting domestic violence survivors.
-The attorney in this position also has the opportunity to assist victims of domestic violence in U Visa, VAWA, and adjustment of status petitions.
+The attorney in this position also assists victims of domestic violence in U Visa, VAWA, and adjustment of status petitions.

 About the Successful Candidate

-- Membership in good standing in the California State Bar
+- Membership in good standing of the California State Bar

 - Ability to work independently and as a part of a dynamic team